ttbarnes/List-Icon-Manipulator/README.md

 ## Note
-This has not been fully tested yet
+This has not been fully tested yet.
+Working well in modern browsers.

 ## Requirments